jackokring/aceb/README.md

 eclipse made called appcompat_v7 for handling the action bar.
 Apart from that this project is an exact dump of the working project directory, including all setup files.

+For licence information excluding the appcompat_v7 see [[LICENCE.md]] which is quite open source if you want it.